cyaaronk/ML-Report/README.md

 # ML-Report

 I will upload my essays and notes to this repository occasionally.

-If you are interested, feel free to read them in the folders above.
+To view them, go to https://cyaaronk.github.io/ML-Report/ or download the files directly.